sylikc/jpegview/current/readme.txt

 *********

 [1.0.33]
-New features:
+Bugs fixed:
+- Error when deletion of file fails (e.g. because it is on a read-only storage) New features:
 - Support for image printing
 - Free rotation is now stored in the parameter DB if no destructive processing (e.g. crop) has been applied before